 Change is hard.
 Between new hybrid working policies, economic crisis, re-orgs, and new technologies, your people are tired and they need support.

-So, the million-dollar question becomes, how do we support our people, the most vital piece of our organisations, through this accelerated pace of change?
+So, the million-dollar question becomes, how do we support our people, the most vital pieces of our organisations, through this accelerated pace of change?

 Let’s start by asking ourselves, what exactly is change fatigue?